Misinformation often shapes public attitudes about science. Get the facts and share the evidence on polarized issues.

 The evidence suggests limits to industry's willingness to fund R&D vacated by the federal government, should Congress go along with the White House's budget plans.

 Take action now

 Are you interested in broadening participation within STEM?
 Join the NSF INCLUDES Open Forum on Trellis to participate in a community of practice where we’re sharing historic documents, current best practices and much more.

 Have you altered anything about your life or work?
 Do you think the March for Science achieved its goals?
 Let the Washington Post know what you think.

 This one-hour course, hosted by Dr. Marga Gual Soler and Dr. Tom Wang of the AAAS Center for Science Diplomacy, is the first ever online course fully dedicated to science diplomacy.
-It includes the basic definitions and frameworks of science diplomacy, its evolution in history, and several case studies with interviews with top practitioners in the field.
 Join us and learn all about the connections between science and diplomacy throughout the ages.

 Support AAAS' efforts in integrating scientific evidence into public policymaking with a tax-deductible donation.